 We’ve also established an Ecology Liaison Group, involving representatives from local nature conservation groups with the purpose of sharing information and ideas and providing in-depth local insight on ecological matters.

 One of the Norwich Western Link’s project objectives is to encourage and support people to walk, cycle and use public transport.
 Taking traffic off the existing road network will help with this, but we’re also working to develop complementary transport measures that will support this ambition.
+We’re currently asking for people’s views on proposals to support people walking, cycling and public transport use through our Local Access Consultation.
+Visit the Have your say page for more information.

 Introducing traffic measures designed to limit the amount, speed and type of vehicles using the existing road network in the area will also be considered as part of the project.